petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

 1. Navigate out of the `curl` folder and into the `java` folder.

-1. Compile the source files (if you haven't already compiled them):
+1. Compile the source files (if you haven't already):

    ```bash
    javac -classpath .:* *.java